FabriBertani/Plugin.Maui.AppRating/README.md

 builder.Services.AddSingleton<IAppRating>(AppRating.Default);
 ```

-## Version 1.2.1
+## Version 1.2.2
 ### New Features
-- Removed .Net7 support.
-- Added .Net9 support to all platforms.
-- Replaced the old `Xamarin.Google.Android.Play.Core` package with the modern `Xamarin.Google.Android.Play.Review.Ktx` package that also supports .Net9, on Android.
+- Updated `Xamarin.Google.Android.Play.Review.Ktx` package for Android.
+- Updated iOS/MacCatalyst by the new `AppStore.RequestReview` from iOS and MacCatalyst version 16 and above.
+- Added `ThrowErrors` property to allow users to catch exceptions with the new error handling implementation.
+- Implemented improvements for error handling.
+- Removed old error alerts.
+- Applied code improvements to the library.
+- Update sample project.

+Click [here](https://github.com/FabriBertani/Plugin.Maui.AppRating/releases/tag/v1.2.2) to see the full Changelog!

 ## :warning: Considerations regarding new platform policies :warning:
 ### Android